⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How SY Makes Money

-• The company is involved in the research, development, production, and sale of light therapy and surgical laser devices for the medical aesthetic market.
+• It also engages in the research, development, production, sale, and distribution of light therapy devices, surgical laser devices, and injectable products used in aesthetic procedures.

 Revenue Breakdown